thekrissybrown/YouthSafetySignal_Midterm_KrissyBrown/4_data_collection/README4.txt

 This folder will contain **data collection scripts** used for populating the system with sample "Safety Signal" data for testing and analysis.

 ## Current Status
-Data automation scripts not yet implemented.
+Data automation scripts not yet implemented, pending MySQL access.
 For the midterm, mock records are generated directly within the Flask demo.

 ## Planned Tools